 A couple of years ago I was taking my oldest son to the dentist, which was in a four story builder.
 When we arrived, there was a professional window cleaner cleaning windows three and four stories above the ground with an incredibly long pole brush attached to a hose.
 My young son was enthralled.
-Fortunately we arrived early so he could watch this guy watch windows way up above the ground.
+Fortunately we arrived early so he could watch this guy wash windows way up above the ground.

 If you’re reading this, you have a big job ahead of you.
 Cleaning all the windows of a house is a big job, especially if you have a two story home.
 I’ve done a few times and it’s not fun.
 But, it must get done.